iver56/audiomentations/docs/waveform_transforms/gain_compensation.md

-# `PostGain`
+# `GainCompensation`

-_Added in v0.31.0_
+_Added in v0.33.0_

-Gain up or down the audio after the given transform (or set of transforms) has processed the audio.
-There are several methods that determine how the audio should be gained. `PostGain` can be useful for compensating for any gain differences introduced by a (set of) transform(s), or for preventing clipping in the output.
+Gain up or down the audio after the given transform (or set of transforms) has processed the audio. `GainCompensation` can be useful for compensating for any gain differences introduced by a (set of) transform(s), like `ApplyImpulseResponse`, `ApplyBackgroundNoise`, `Clip` and many others. `GainCompensation` ensures that the processed audio's RMS (Root Mean Square) or LUFS (Loudness Units Full Scale) matches the original.

 # PostGain API